barryyip0625/UnusedAssetsDetector/README.md

 6. Click the `Delete` button next to an asset to remove unwanted assets.

 ## Whitelist
 The whitelist feature allows users to exclude certain assets or folders from detection.
-Whitelist information is stored in the `whitelist.txt` file located in the same directory as the tool script.
+Whitelist information is stored in the `Whitelist.asset` scriptable object located in the ```Assets/UnusedAssetsDetector/```.

 ## Notes
 - Use the delete function with caution, as deleted assets cannot be recovered.